 Our room is a 400 sq. ft.
 Ocean View Two Queen Balcony.
 Sitting directly over the crashing ocean below.
 It’s equipped with all of the essentials and more: microfiber beds, spa amenities in the bathroom, a Nespresso machine, and marble bathroom.
 A pair of complementary binoculars stand on the table next to the balcony for wildlife viewing.

-We unpack and a knock at the door yields the most beautiful charcuterie board from Monterey Plaza’s on-site restaurant, Schooners.
+A knock at the door yields the most beautiful charcuterie board from Monterey Plaza’s on-site restaurant, Schooners.
 It’s scattered with local meats, cheeses, and jams with assorted crackers, bread, and of course, a bottle of local Pinot Noir for pairing.

 We pull back the curtains and open the windows to the ocean view balcony and take in the sights and sounds before freshening up for dinner.